6 Must-Have Astrophotography Apps

 SkyView Lite

-If you’re just dipping your toes into the Milky Way, SkyView Lite is a fantastic place to start.
+If you’re just dipping your toes into photographing the Milky Way, SkyView Lite is a fantastic place to start.
 It’s user-friendly, and it’s free.
-Yes, you heard it right, it’s as free as a bird in zero gravity.
+Yes, you heard that right, it’s as free as a bird in zero gravity.
 What more could you want?

 It’s an excellent app that allows you to identify and find planets and stars and more in the night sky using your mobile phone.